classydraught/dev_js/README.md

-# My java working shit
+# My javascript working like shit
 #### I dont know what the f i am doing